yoctoalex/eap-lb-lab/README.rst

 Let’s go back to the F5 Cloud Services portal and check the map in the **MONITOR APPLICATION** tab.

-You can see our two app endpoints (blue circles) and the latest attacks on the map:
+You can see our two app endpoints (blue circles) and the latest attacks indicated on the map:

 .. figure:: _figures/1_27.png